weszuidema/Assignment_03/README.md

 ```

 <div class="bs-callout bs-callout-info">
-- Plot the distributions of the coefficients of
+- Plot the distributions of the coefficients of exports.
 - Calculate the correlation matrix of the coefficients.
   How similar is it to that returned from `vcov(mod)
 </div>

+TODO: clarify this

 ### Bootstrapping